open-contracting/standard/standard/docs/en/support/governance.md

 ### Versions

+We use **version numbers** to indicate the nature of changes made to normative content, and to fit the governance process to each change.

+* **A MAJOR version (e.g. 1.0.0 -> 2.0.0)** makes backwards-incompatible changes.
+Systems written to input or output data with a previous major version may need substantial updates.
+Data that is valid against 1.X may not be valid against 2.X, for example.

+* **A MINOR version (e.g. 1.0.0 -> 1.1.0)** makes backward-compatible changes.
+Systems written to input or output data with a previous minor version should be reviewed to assess whether they can implement any concepts added in the new minor version.
+Data that is valid against 1.0 will be valid against 1.1, for example.
+The changes may apply a principle of progressive enhancement, such that updated systems can take advantage of the added concepts, while non-updated systems experience no substantive changes in behavior.

+* **A PATCH version (e.g. 1.1.0 -> 1.1.1)** updates external codelists or makes backwards-compatible bug fixes or improvements to normative content.
+Users are advised to upgrade to the latest patch version.
+Unless they were affected by a fixed bug, they should not see any substantive changes after the upgrade.
+Data that is valid against 1.1.0 will be valid against 1.1.1, for example.

+MAJOR and MINOR updates to normative content trigger the governance process.
+PATCH updates to normative content have a short review period to give users an opportunity to confirm that changes are backwards-compatible and non-substantive.

+### Branches

 Distinct **branches** of the standard will be maintained within GitHub for each version.

 Branches can be in one of two states: